 Report on operations

 The Helen Group is a commercial entity, which consists of the parent company Helen Ltd and its subsidiaries Helen Electricity Network Ltd, Oy Mankala Ab, Suomen Energia-Urakointi Oy and Helsingin Energiatunnelit Oy.
-The associated companies of Helen Ltd are Liikennevirta Oy, Voimapiha Oy and Suomen Merituuli Oy,
+The associated companies included in the financial statements of Helen Ltd are Liikennevirta Oy, Voimapiha Oy and Suomen Merituuli Oy.

 Helen Ltd offers its customers electricity, district heating and district cooling, along with a wide range of services for small-scale energy production and the customers' own energy use and improving its efficiency.
 Helen Ltd produces energy at its power stations and other production plants located in Helsinki, as well as through its power assets.
 Helen Ltd is owned by the City of Helsinki.

 Helen Electricity Network Ltd (100%) concentrates on electricity network operations in compliance with the Electricity Market Act and provides transmission and distribution services to its customers in almost the entire City of Helsinki.
 The net sales of Helen Electricity Network Ltd account for approx. 13% of the Helen Group's net sales.

 Oy Mankala Ab (100%) is a hydropower company that owns the Mankala, Ahvenkoski, Klåsarö and Ediskoski hydropower plants by the Kymijoki River.
 Oy Mankala Ab's holding in Teollisuuden Voima Oy is 8.1%, in Suomen Hyötytuuli Oy 12.5% and in Suomen Merituuli Oy 50%.

 Helsingin Energiatunnelit Oy (90%) serves the energy, water supply and telecommunication networks.
 The City of Helsinki's holding in Helsingin Energiatunnelit Oy is 10%.